 To preserve confidentiality, schools with fewer than six children participating in the AEDC will have not been provided with a School Profile.
 However, results for these children will be included in Community Profiles and the National Report.

-Accessing the School Profile and School Summary
+Accessing the School Profile

 How can schools use the data?